vantage-sh/docs.vantage.sh/docs/security.md

 ## Data Sharing
 We do not share any data externally.
 We do not sell or share any user data with any third parties.

+## Frequently Asked Questions

+**Does Vantage perform penetration tests periodically?**

+Yes.
+Vantage has outsourced pentetration tests to a third party that regularly performs these tests.

+**Does Vantage hold any security certifications such as SOC2, ISO27001?**

+No. Though we are pursuing SOC2 certification in 2022 and believe that we already roughly adhere to the standards set forth in these certifications.

+**In terms of application security, How does Vantage deal with security reports received from security researchers?
+In other words, does Vantage have a bug bounty program or a straightforward process to report security issues to them?**

+Vantage receives reports through an email address of security [at] vantage.sh.
+We review every single report that we receive.
+We do not have a formal bug bounty program but we do have a process and set of policies and standards we adhere to to process security requests.

+**Does Vantage support 2FA, SSO, or any defensive options?**

+Yes.
+We support SAML SSO and 2FA is on the roadmap.

+**How is customers’ data protected and who has access to Vantage data?**

+All data is encrypted in transit and at rest.
+Only a subset of senior employees have access to data on the Vantage side.
+Who on the Vantage team has access to customer data is regularly reviewed and revised by the team.

+**Do you have a list of third parties that Vantage uses and explains what each third party is allowed to access and its purpose?**

+We use a subset of third parties largely for analytics, support and payment processing.
+There is no PII sent to third parties and no cost data is shared with third parties.
+A list of third parties is listed below:

+* Mixpanel - Customer analytics
+* Segment - Customer analytics
+* Google Analytics - Customer analytics
+* Customer.io - Customer communications
+* Hubspot - Sales management
+* Intercom - Support management
+* Stripe - Payment processing

+**Do you have a security contact person in case of breaches?**

+A team responds to messages at security [at] vantage.sh.
+Upon request a security employee can be temporarily assigned to your account as well.

+**In terms of logging, Do you log access activities of Vantage’s employees who access to the data?**

+Yes.

+**Does Vantage store any information regarding cloud infrastructure in the database?**

+Yes.
+We store basic metadata on cloud infrastructure in order to be able to show corresponding costs for associated resources.
+We do not have the ability to access any of the underlying resources.